 5. Use fresh, hot rice – To get the best results when reheating rice, be sure to use freshly cooked, hot rice that is still warm.
 This will minimize the risk of bacterial growth and ensure that your rice tastes delicious and remains moist and tender.

 Leftover rice can be a great ingredient to have on hand for meals throughout the week.
-By following these simple tips, you can easily reheat your leftover rice in a rice cooker or try one of the other heating methods suggested.
+By following these simple tips, you can quickly reheat your leftover rice in a rice cooker or try one of the other heating methods suggested.

 One-Pot Cooking Rocks